supervisely/docs/neural-networks/model-evaluation-benchmark/object-detection.md

 _<mark style="color:green;">A larger area under the Precision-Recall curve indicates better performance.</mark>_

-#### Technical details
+### Calculating mAP

-To construct the PR-curve, follow these steps:
+To calculate mAP, we first construct the Precision-recall curve following these steps:

 1. **Sort predictions:** Arrange all the bounding box predictions by their confidence scores in descending order.
 2. **Classify outcomes:** For each prediction, determine if it is a true positive (TP) or a false positive (FP) and record these classifications in a table.
 3. **Calculate cumulative metrics:** As you move through each prediction, calculate the cumulative precision and recall.
 Add these values to the table.
 4. **Plot points:** Each row in the table now represents a point on a graph, with cumulative recall on the x-axis and cumulative precision on the y-axis.
 Initially, this creates a zig-zag line because of variations between predictions.
-5. **Smooth the curve:** The actual PR-curve is derived by plotting the maximum precision value for each level of recall across all thresholds.
-This involves connecting only the highest precision points for each segment of recall, smoothing out the zig-zags and forming a curve that typically slopes downward as recall increases.
+5. **Interpolation to 101 recall levels:** The actual PR-curve is derived by plotting only maximum precision values for each recall level.
+This involves connecting only the highest precision points for each segment of recall, smoothing out the zig-zags and forming a curve that slopes downward as recall increases.
+This interpolates the curve to evenly spaced recall intervals, which are ranging from 0 to 1 with step of 0.01 (e.g., 0.0, 0.01, 0.02, ..., 1.0), giving 101 recall levels.
+6. **Calculating AP:** We then calculate Average Precision (AP) by averaging precision values across 101 recall levels.
+7. **Calculating mAP:** Now, imagine the above steps were performed only for one class, and the IoU threshold was set to 0.5.
+Then, the actual mAP is just an average of APs (average precisions), that were calculated for each class in the dataset and for each IoU threshold.
+IoU thresholds, similarly to recall levels, are ranging from 0.5 to 0.95 with the step of 0.05 (i.e, 0.5, 0.55, 0.6, ..., 0.95).

 {% hint style="success" %}
 We leverage pycocotools for fast calculating of mAP and precision-recall curves.
 {% endhint %}

-### Classification Accuracy
+## Classification Accuracy

 We also measure the classification accuracy of our detectors.
 This metric represents the percentage of correctly labeled instances among all correctly localized bounding boxes (where the IoU for each box is greater than 0.5, regardless of class).
 Classification accuracy tells us: If the model correctly identifies the location of objects in an image, how often does it assign the right label to them?